FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/Custom_Advanced_Routing_step.md

 ## Step deployment

 The step should be placed in the `SecureTransport/plugins/routingSteps` directory.
-In cluster environment the step should be present on all <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> cluster nodes.
-Restart of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Admin UI and the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> TransactionManager is required.
+In cluster environment the step should be present on all {{< SecureTransport/componentshortname  >}} cluster nodes.
+Restart of the {{< SecureTransport/componentshortname  >}} Admin UI and the {{< SecureTransport/componentshortname  >}} TransactionManager is required.

 ## Step undeployment

 Before removing the step make sure it is not used in any existing SecureTransport routes.
 After that the step JAR can be deleted.
-Restart of the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Admin UI and the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> TransactionManager is required.
+Restart of the {{< SecureTransport/componentshortname  >}} Admin UI and the {{< SecureTransport/componentshortname  >}} TransactionManager is required.

 ## Accessing third party libraries